Stellantis/stellantis.github.io/webapi/content/webapi-overview_data-scope.md

 # AVAILABLE DATA

-Groupe PSA WEB APIs are technical interfaces allowing developers to create application that includes connected vehicles data and features.
+Groupe PSA WEB API are technical interfaces allowing developers to create application that includes connected vehicles data and features.

-These APIs are scope of possibilities, but to access the data you need authorization (see [access requirements]({{site.baseurl}}/connected-vehicles/access-requirements/)).
+These API are scope of possibilities, but to access the data you need authorization (see [access requirements]({{site.baseurl}}/connected-vehicles/access-requirements/)).

 ## DATA SCOPE